eliotstock/stake/README.md

     1. `lighthouse --network mainnet account wallet create --name stake --password-file stake.pass`
     1. Write down mnemonic -> sock drawer (not really obvs)
     1. `lighthouse --network mainnet account validator create --wallet-name stake --wallet-password stake.pass --count 1`
+1. Take a note of how long the initial sync takes.
+The bottleneck for me is SSD speed.
+If you ever need to re-sync, you'll feel the pain of potentially missing a block proposal the longer this takes.
+I had to re-sync when I forgot to set any pruning command line args for NM and filled up my disk.

 ## Staking